sagharrabiei/LLM-mental-health-chatbot/README.md

 #### Disclaimer

-This application is intended for educational and demonstration purposes only.

-It is not designed to diagnose, treat, or replace professional mental health care.
+This chatbot is not designed to diagnose, treat, or replace professional mental health care.